El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, non-threatening.

 Thank you, Rush.

-You know, we talk about what Obama's doing, but when are we going to take some action, you know, like at the polls or at at contacting our representatives or whatever, because he is acting, he's behaving like a dictator and he's violating the law.
+You know, we talk about what Obama's doing, but when are we going to take some action, you know, like at the polls or at contacting our representatives or whatever, because he is acting, he's behaving like a dictator and he's violating the law.

 We need to get our elected officials involved in this.

-Well, but those are good weapons.
+Well, but those are good weapons, and that's a good arsenal.

-Uh and that's a good arsenal, and that arsenal is to protect them.
+And that arsenal is to protect them.

-The kids will feel entirely totally safe.
+The kids will feel entirely, totally safe.

 Those are good guns.